Collagen in the diet is a central topic when it comes to maintaining the health and beauty of the skin, hair, and nails.

 Why supplement with collagen?

-Collagen supplementation can help offset the natural decline in the production of this protein with age, thus maintaining the health of the skin, hair, nails, and joints.
+Collagen supplementation can help compensate for the natural decrease in the production of this protein with age, thereby maintaining the health of the skin, hair, nails, and joints.

 What is the best time to take collagen?

-In the morning, on an empty stomach, is the optimal time to consume your collagen for maximum absorption, but you can take it at any time of the day depending on your habits.
+In the morning, on an empty stomach, is the optimal time to consume collagen for maximum absorption, but you can take it at any time of the day according to your habits.

 How long to see the effects?